Your complete guide to Landscaping, Retaining Wall and Paving Prices

 - Colours and Textures – when selecting your product, the colour and texture also come in to play.
 The location and purpose of your project plays a vital part when deciding on the surface of your paver.
 When choosing a colour say for your courtyard or patio area, this colour will set the scene for your entire entertaining area and complement your space by matching colours.
 The correct texture needs to be considered too, since you may want a slip resistant texture for pool pavers and patio areas.

 At APC, we offer free samples so if you’re trying to decide on a colour, you can take a sample home to make choosing your product even easier.
-Just visit your nearest APC to pick up your free sample.
+Just visit us at APC to pick up your free sample.

 After you decide the colour and texture, next you need to work out how many you’ll need.
 But how do you accurately calculate how many pavers you will need?
 The easiest way to do this is by measuring the space you place to pave.
 Multiply the length and width of your area to get the total square metre (m2).
 Once you have figured the entire area and how many pavers you’ll need, we recommend adding an extra 5% to the number.
 These additional pavers will account for cuts and breakages that may happen.
 You can also download our Area Calculator here.